13 experts share the best relationship books worth your time.

 Absolutely loved this book based off the Christian movie, Fireproof.

-It is a 40 day journey to relearn your spouse, fall back in love with them, and strengthen the marriage.
+It is a 40-day journey to relearn your spouse, fall back in love with them, and strengthen the marriage.
 It is based on Christian principles and values from the Bible.

 This book was used in our home group study in order to learn how to love our spouse how they want to be loved not how we want to love them.

 This book is one of the greatest relationship books ever written.
-Loving your spouse according to their love language is a selfless act and requires commitment to the person and to the relationship.
+Loving your spouse according to their love language is a selfless act and requires a commitment to the person and to the relationship.
 This book shows you how.

 This book explains how to communicate in a way that reduces the possibility that the person you’re talking to will get defensive.

-This style of communication takes responsibility for one’s own feelings and thoughts in an interaction and explains how to convey that to the other party respectfully.
+This style of communication takes responsibility for one’s own feelings and thoughts in interaction and explains how to convey that to the other party respectfully.
 I think it is a must-read for anyone who gets in needless arguments with their loved ones.